sadpreduu/browser_py/README.md

-# browser_py
+# SAD BROWSER
   Web-browser in python

+This application is a python app that uses